matteoprata/LOBCAST/README.md

 ```

 ###### Plotting
-From `src.metrics.metrics_plotting.py` it is possible to generate the plots in the paper.
+To generate plots from the data in the JSON files, you can use `src.main_metrics_plots.py`.
+This will help in visualizing the results as mentioned in the paper.

-A much stabler version is in progress and will be released for the camera ready.
+Please note that a more stable version is currently in progress and will be released for the camera-ready version.